 First, Oregon’s short minimum requirements mean a student considered chronically absent by the national average would be about 91 hours short of an Oregon elementary schooler with perfect attendance, highlighting just how short Oregon school years are.

-Second, if an Oregon student is chronically absent by the minimum standard starting in first grade, they’ll have missed out on 659 hours of school compared to a student with perfect attendance elsewhere in the nation by the end of fourth grade.
+Second, an Oregon student who is chronically absent by the minimum standard starting in first grade will have missed at least 659 hours of school compared with the average U.S. student with perfect attendance by the end of fourth grade.
 That’s nearly 75% of an Oregon school year.

 “Chronic absenteeism is a serious problem on its own—but when it’s compounded by Oregon’s shorter school year, the impact on young students becomes devastating,” Cobian wrote in an email to WW.
 “We’re not just losing days; we’re losing critical opportunities to build a foundation for reading, learning, and long-term success.”

 Absenteeism can have serious consequences for student learning.
-Stand Oregon’s analysis notes kindergarten absenteeism can indicate struggles in third grade reading proficiency and high school graduation.
-(Oregon improved elementary regular attendees to 70.9% this year, up 6.7 percentage points from the year before.)
+Stand Oregon’s analysis notes kindergarten absenteeism can indicate later struggles in third-grade reading proficiency and high school graduation.
+(Oregon increased regular elementary attendees to 70.9% this year, up 6.7 percentage points from the year before.)

-“This analysis is meant to sound the alarm: Oregon students are being set up with less time to learn, and we can—and must—do better,” Cobian says.
+“This analysis is meant to sound the alarm: Oregon students are being set up with less time to learn,” Cobian says, “and we can—and must—do better.”